WWM-EMRAN/DIHC_FeatureManager/README.md

 ###### Return
 -------------------------------------
-- pandas.DatFrame -(pandas.DatFrame, default=None)
+- pandas.DataFrame -(pandas.DataFrame, default=None)

-    List of features that is to be extracted.
-More about is described in "List of feature types"
+    List of features that are to be extracted.
+More about it is described in the "List of feature types"

 ###### Application (Code Examples)